-After registering the agricultural or veterinary chemical products, based on their scientific evaluations, the APVMA makes applications to FSANZ to adopt the MRLs in Standard 1.4.2 of the Code.
+After registering the agricultural or veterinary chemical products, based on their scientific evaluations, APVMA makes applications to FSANZ to adopt the MRLs in Standard 1.4.2 of the Code.
 FSANZ reviews the information provided by the APVMA and validates whether the dietary exposure is within agreed safety limits.
 If satisfied that the residues do not represent an unacceptable risk to public health and safety and subject to adequate resolution of any issues raised during public consultation, FSANZ will then agree to adopt the proposed MRLs into Standard 1.4.2 of the Code.

-FSANZ then notifies the Australia and New Zealand Food Regulation Ministerial Council, which is made up of Commonwealth, State and Territory and New Zealand Health Ministers, of the adoption of the variation to the Code.
+FSANZ then notifies the Australia and New Zealand Food Regulation Ministerial Council (Ministerial Council) of the approval of the variation to the Code.
 If the Council accepts the changes made by FSANZ, the MRLs are automatically adopted by reference under the food laws of the Australian States and Territories.

 The inclusion of the MRLs in the Code has the effect of allowing legally treated produce to be legally sold, provided that the residues in the treated produce do not exceed the MRL.
 Changes to Australian MRLs reflect the changing patterns of agricultural and veterinary chemicals available to farmers.
 These changes include both the development of new products and crop uses, and the withdrawal of older products following review.

-Appropriate toxicology, residue, animal transfer, processing and metabolism studies were provided to the APVMA in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997 to support the MRLs in the commodities as outlined in this Application.
+Appropriate toxicology, residue, animal transfer, processing and metabolism studies were provided to APVMA in accordance with the Guidelines for Registering Agricultural and Veterinary Chemicals, the Ag and Vet Requirements Series, 1997 to support the MRLs in the commodities as outlined in this Application.
 Full evaluation reports for individual chemicals are available upon request from the relevant Project Manager at FSANZ on +61 2 6271 2222.